Anatomy

 Closing thoughts

-Twitter's image grid is a good example of interface design driven by simple rules.
+Twitter's image grid is a good example of how far a few layout rules can go.